 Sometimes called a “bulkie” in parts of Boston.

-Some people use “Vienna Roll” as a synonym for Kaiser Roll.
-However, Vienna Roll is actually a distinct bread roll, and some legislatures even mention them as separate items in various food codes:
+Some people use “Vienna roll” as a synonym for Kaiser roll.
+However, a Vienna roll is actually a distinct bread roll, and some legislatures such as Oregon State even mention them as separate items in various food codes:

 “(2b) As used in this subsection, “rolls” or “buns” include doughnuts, sweet rolls or sweet buns made with fillings or coatings, such as cinnamon, the soft rolls, such as Parker House rolls, hamburger buns, hot dog buns and the hard rolls, such as Vienna rolls or Kaiser rolls.
 However, rolls or buns shall not include foods made with specialty flours, such as cake flour.”
 Oregon State Statutes 625.212 Definitions for ORS 625.215.

 Ohio makes the same distinction: “Parker House rolls, and hard rolls, such as Vienna rolls and Kaiser rolls…” State of Ohio Revised Code : 911.31 C